 The 1890 Farm Manager’s House was built with multiple purposes in mind to support Billings Farm’s expanding agricultural operations.
 Meticulously restored to its 19th century heyday, the farm house contains a business office for then farm manager, George Aitken, a private living space for his family, a creamery for the production of butter, and an adjoining ice house.
-Visitors can also explore the heirloom gardens and apple orchard, located just outside the farmhouse.
+Visitors can also explore the Farmstead Gardens and apple orchard, located just outside the farmhouse.

 Considered state-of-the-art when built in 1890, the farmhouse has features quite uncommon for the time.
 These include cutting-edge creamery equipment, as well as conveniences such as hot running water, central heat, gas lighting, and an indoor bathroom.